jmedin1965/Notes/PFSense/DHCP_lease_screen_not_loading.md

 	3. Patch Contents: see attached file dhcp_status.patch
 	4. Leave other fields as default
 	5. possibly tick "Auto Apply" if you want or just apply it manually.
 Your choice here.
-4. Now navigate to "Status>>DHCP Leases" and it loads quick, be it without the results of a dns lookup for each entry.
+4. navigate to "Status>>DHCP Leases" and it loads quick, be it without the results of a dns lookup for each entry.

 The other alternative is to manually add a DNS entry for each unassigned IP address in the DHCP ranges.